scottdware/panco/docs/policy_export.md

   panco policy export [flags]

 Flags:
-  -d, --device string        Device to connect to
+  -p, --delay string         Delay (in milliseconds) to pause between each API call (default "100") -d, --device string        Device to connect to
   -g, --devicegroup string   Device Group name when exporting from Panorama (default "shared") -f, --file string          Name of the CSV file you'd like to export to (default "PaloAltoPolicy") -h, --help                 help for export
-  -l, --location string      Location of the rulebase - <pre|post> (default "pre") -r, --rules string         [OPTIONAL] Only export these specific rules - specify text file -t, --type string          Type of policy to export - <security|nat|pbf|decrypt|all>
+  -l, --location string      Location of the rulebase - <pre|post> (default "pre") -r, --rules string         [OPTIONAL] Only export these specific rules in referenced text file -t, --type string          Type of policy to export - <security|nat|pbf|decrypt|all>
   -u, --user string          User to connect to the device as -v, --vsys string          Vsys name when exporting from a firewall (default "vsys1")